nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

 Explanation:
 1. The `execute` method of `LogicManager` is called with the user input as the argument to begin the command execution
-2. `AddressBookParser` parses the user input (if valid) to create and return a `FindCommandParser`
+2. `AddressBookParser` parses the user input initially.
+If the user input is identified to be an `find` command, it creates and return an `FindCommandParser` for further parsing.
-3. `FindCommandParser` parses the user input (if valid) to extract the prefix and its corresponding value, before calling the corresponding parse predicate method to create the corresponding predicate to be used.
-In this example, since the name prefix is specified, the `parseNamePredicate` method is called to create `NameContainsKeywordsPredicate`.
-A `FindCommand` is then created with the predicate and returned.
+3. `FindCommandParser` parses the remaining user input (excluding the `find` keyword) to extract the prefix and its corresponding value.
+Then, it calls the corresponding parse predicate method to create the corresponding predicate to be used.
+In the above example, since the name prefix is specified, the `parseNamePredicate` method is called to create `NameContainsKeywordsPredicate`.
+4. A `FindCommand` is then created with the new `NameContainsKeywordsPredicate` object and returned.
-4. `LogicManager` executes the `FindCommand`, which calls the `updateFilteredPersonList` method of the `Model` with the predicate as the argument.
-Subsequently, the `FindCommand` calls `getFilteredGuestListCount` and `getFilteredVendorListCount` methods from `Model` to respectively obtain the number of guest(s) and vendor(s) that match the given keyword(s)
+4. `LogicManager` executes the `FindCommand`, which calls the `updateFilteredPersonList` method of the `Model` with the `NameContainsKeywordsPredicate` object as the argument.
+This method filters the common list of guests and vendors based on the predicate.
+Guests and vendors whose name (from the above example) matches the given keyword `John` will be kept.
+Subsequently, the `FindCommand` calls `getFilteredGuestListCount` and `getFilteredVendorListCount` methods from `Model` to respectively obtain the number of remaining guest(s) and vendor(s).
-6. A `CommandResult` containing the success message is then returned to the `LogicManager` and then back to the `UI` component
+6. A `CommandResult` containing the success message is then returned to the `LogicManager` (and then back to the `UI` component)

 --------------------------------------------------------------------------------------------------------------------